 Indirect costs are costs that are incurred for common or joint purposes and are not readily assignable to a particular project but are necessary to the operation of the agency and the performance of the project.
 Examples of indirect costs include those incurred for facility operation and maintenance, depreciation, and administrative salaries.
-Indirect cost usage must adhere to the standards set forth in the applicable Office of Management and Budget (OMB) uniform guidance 2 C.F.R.
-Part 200.56-Indirect (facilities & administrative (F&A)) costs and 2 C.F.R.
-Part 200.414-Indirect (F&A) costs.
+Indirect cost usage must adhere to the standards set forth in the applicable Office of Management and Budget (OMB) uniform guidance 2 CFR Part 200.56-Indirect (facilities & administrative (F&A)) costs and 2 CFR Part 200.414-Indirect (F&A) costs.
 Additional guidance for your entity can be found in the following locations: Appendix III to Part 200-Indirect (F&A) Costs Identification and Assignment, and Rate Determination for Institutions of Higher Education (IHEs); Appendix IV to Part 200-Indirect (F&A) Costs Identification and Assignment, and Rate Determination for Nonprofit Organizations; Appendix VII to Part 200-States and Local Government and Indian Tribe Indirect Cost Proposals.

 Indirect cost rates are federally negotiated and approved rates that are based on audited and documented expenses that are approved to be included within an indirect cost rate.
-It is important that your agency carefully track and update its indirect cost rate during the COPS Office grant award period.
+It is important that your agency carefully track and update its indirect cost rate during the COPS Office award period.

-The grantee understands that if it submitted an expired indirect cost rate agreement at the time of application, it will be unable to recover federal funds for indirect costs until the COPS Office receives a current indirect cost rate agreement covering the award period.
+The recipient understands that if it submitted an expired indirect cost rate agreement at the time of application, it will be unable to recover federal funds for indirect costs until the COPS Office receives a current indirect cost rate agreement covering the award period.
 A special condition may be added to the award prohibiting the obligation, expenditure, or drawdown of funds reimbursement for indirect costs until a current indirect cost rate has been approved by your cognizant federal agency and submitted to the COPS Office.

-If your agency's approved indirect cost rate expires during the grant award period, a current approved rate must be submitted to the COPS Office in order to continue to draw down grant funding for indirect costs.
-Your agency must advise the COPS Office in writing of any changes to your approved indirect cost rate during the grant award period and must request a budget modification with the COPS Office to reflect any rate change.
+If your agency's approved indirect cost rate expires during the award period, a current approved rate must be submitted to the COPS Office in order to continue to draw down award funding for indirect costs.
+In addition, your agency must request a budget modification with the COPS Office to reflect any rate change.